 What do you experience when you are in nature?

-I love to work in my garden.
-After thirty years of careful tending, the garden has become a little habitat with a mix of wild and cultivated trees and plants.
+I love to work in the garden.
+After thirty years of careful tending it has become a small habitat with a mix of wild and cultivated trees and plants.
 Quite a lot of wild bees and bumble bees visit the flowers.
 There is a big pond – with pond plastic to hold everything together, I must add.
 The plants in it are originally coming from natural ditches in the area and the aquatic life has developed spontaneously.
 The young water salamanders leave the water to live at covered places on land.
 I come across them, when I work with my hands in the soil.
 Later in the year, they go back to the water to mate.

 I’ve felt an intimate connection with nature since I was young.
 I feel more grounded, rooted, when I’m in nature.
 I feel no distance or distinction between myself and nature.
 I don’t know how to make a distinction.
 Being together with other people costs me energy, in most cases, but in nature I feel myself, I am at home.